 Not all species of snake engage in male-male combat behavior.
 Garter snakes, for example, clamor over the female in one large “mating ball.”
 Some males may even release female snake pheromones, according to Reed College.
 This fools other males into trying to mate with them, distracting them from the true female.

 Snakes have evolved various defense mechanisms to ward off threats.
 These include the following:

 - Rearing up, spreading out their ribs, or flattening their heads and necks out to make themselves look bigger

 - Rattling their tail: this behavior is not limited to rattlesnakes, as many other snakes also vibrate their tails when threatened

 - Striking, often with their mouths closed, and the biting as a last resort

-Predators are often intimidated by these defensive displays, and choose to leave the snake alone, and seek a less aggressive source of food.
+Predators are often intimidated by these highly communicative defensive displays and will leave the snake alone.

 Snake Communication with Humans